aws-samples/foundation-model-benchmarking-tool/README.md

 For some enterprise scenarios it might be desirable to run `FMBench` directly on an EC2 instance with no dependency on S3.
 Here are the steps to do this:

 1. Have a `t3.xlarge` (or larger) instance in the `Running` stage.
-Make sure that the IAM role associated with your EC2 instance has `AmazonSageMakerFullAccess` policy associated with it and `sagemaker.amazonaws.com` added to its Trust relationships.
+Make sure that the instance has at least 50GB of disk space and the IAM role associated with your EC2 instance has `AmazonSageMakerFullAccess` policy associated with it and `sagemaker.amazonaws.com` added to its Trust relationships.
     ```{.bash}
     {
             "Effect": "Allow",